ucberkeley/sis-qa-test-auto/README.md

 1. In the project directory, run `docker-compose up` (may require sudo.
 If using external test and/or logs directory, run as `sudo -E docker-compose up` to pass in environment variables).
 The first run will take longer since the Docker images will be built and then run.

+### Using Vagrant
+This method runs Docker Engine inside a Vagrant VM.

+1. In the project directory, run `vagrant up`.
+This will also build the Docker images inside the VM and set all environment variables.
+1. `vagrant ssh` into the VM and then start the service with `sudo -E qata start`.

 ### Installing locally
 This method may speed up testing, but is otherwise not recommended.
 Follow instructions in